 When working for the US Peace corps, I was amazed at the number of things I learned on Cameroon through Volunteers.

-The same happened when I landed in America.
+The same thing happened to me when I landed in America.
 In my discussions, I demonstrated so much knowledge about America that many did not believe I have been in the country for less than a year.

 It’s simply because of the advantage of new technologies.

-Google provide you almost all the knowledge of cultures around the globe.
+Google provides you almost all the knowledge of cultures around the globe.